 Philippines Scuba Diving Holiday

-Join us for 10 nights aboard the S/Y Philippines Siren.
-The second-largest archipelago in the world, with over 7000 tropical islands, the Philippines is one of the great treasures of Southeast Asia.
+Join us for 9 or 14 nights to the second-largest archipelago in the world.
+With over 7000 tropical islands, the Philippines is one of the great treasures of Southeast Asia.
 It is a place of natural wonders – a string of coral-fringed islands strewn across the western Pacific; its tropical climate makes it rich in natural resources and therefore biodiversity.

 QUALIFICATION NEEDED: PADI Open water or equivalent – no minimum number of logged dives required.